carvalhxlucas/carvalhxlucas.github.io/content/posts/000-my-space.md

 TocOpen = false
 hidemeta = false
 comments = false
-description = "A bit about my little space" canonicalURL = "https://canonical.url/to/page" disableHLJS = true # to disable highlightjs disableShare = false
+description = "A bit about my journey as a software developer" canonicalURL = "https://canonical.url/to/page" disableHLJS = true # to disable highlightjs disableShare = false